-- Two key differences between CISC and RISC: - 1) CISC do NOT have to fit into a single word. - 2) CISC are NOT constrained by the load/store architecture. - In RISC load/store architecture, arithmetic and logic operations can be performed only on operands that are in processor registers. - CISC instructions typically do NOT use a threeaddress format, but use the two-address format: operation destination, source - E.g. a CISC Add instruction of two-address format:
+- Two key differences between CISC and RISC: - 1) CISC does NOT have to fit into a single word. - 2) CISC is NOT constrained by the load/store architecture. - In RISC load/store architecture, arithmetic and logic operations can be performed only on operands that are in processor registers. - CISC instructions typically do NOT use a threeoperand format, but use the two-operand format: operation destination, source - E.g. a CISC Add instruction of two-address format: